Amphiluke/amphiluke.github.io/README.md

 amphiluke.github.io
 ===================

-Live demos on JavaScript plugins and modules by Amphiluke
+Live demos for JavaScript plugins and modules by Amphiluke